dA505819/dA505819.github.io/README.md

 ## Let's Connect!

-Connecting is a great way of communicating, Sharing ideas and helping people.
+Connecting is a great way of communicating, Sharing ideas and Helping people.

 ## Want to discuss something?